 - burlap runner with bowls of pears or apples or mini pumpkins

 - chippy vintage shutter in the center of the table topped with pumpkins

-Is is just me or do many magazines and blogs shy away from using mums on a table?
+Is it just me, or do many magazines and blogs shy away from using mums on a table?
 Are there mum haters out there?
 I think mums are not very photogenic.
 And here’s why… they don’t photograph well on their own.
 They usually need a supporting cast to work along with them!

 Another mum option I use often is to cut the mums right off the plant and stick them in tiny containers to be used at each place setting.
 So sweet!

-My garden is still producing beautiful flowers in the fall.
+My raised bed gardens are still producing lots of flowers through mid-October, weather permitting.
 Zinnias, marigolds, salvia, and mums are just a few!
-I cut them almost every day and bring them in to grace tables and to put them on nightstands and bathroom sinks.
+I cut them almost every day and bring them in to grace tables, nightstands, and bathroom sinks.

-I also love using my heartier herbs like sage and rosemary and parsley in little vases or bottles on a fall table.
+I also love using my heartier herbs, like sage, rosemary, and parsley, in little vases or bottles on a fall table.
 They smell heavenly!

-A sprig of rosemary is simplistic beauty when it is placed on top of a napkin and it is all tied together with twine!
+A sprig of rosemary is a simplistic beauty when it is laid on top of a napkin, and it is all tied together with twine!